 In 2016 Investigators received a tip that Opelika Jane Doe may have attended Vacation Bible School at Greater Peace Church in 2011, three miles from where her remains were found.
 Photos from the Bible School have been released and Investigators believe the child in the photographs is the unidentified child.
 An artist rendering of what she potentially looked like has also been released in hopes someone may recognize her.
-So far, many leads and tips have been pursued but the true identity of Opelika Jane Doe remains a mystery.
+So far, many leads and tips have been pursued but the identity of Opelika Jane Doe remained a mystery.

 The Opelika Police Department had previously attempted to develop a DNA profile for Jane Doe however, they were unsuccessful due to the condition of the remains.
 In January 2022, Opelika Jane Doe's remains were sent to Othram's laboratory in the The Woodlands, Texas.
 Othram scientists successfully developed a DNA extract from the remains and built a comprehensive genealogical profile.
 Finally, Othram uploaded the profile to a genealogical database to enable a search for genetic relatives.
 For the genetic genealogy research, Opelika Police Department retained Barbara Rae-Venter, famed genetic genealogist, biologist, and retired patent attorney, known for helping police investigators identify the Golden State Killer.
 Barbara and her team, Firebird Forensics Group, produced investigative leads which were returned to Opelika Police Department.